amyyalex/GoodFirstIssue-1/README.md

 Check out the prototype: www.goodfirstissue.com

-The goal of the site is to provide beginner/intermediate OS contributors with a bunch of ideas for projects to contribute to, as well as gain a sense of the OS landscape for new contributors in their particular language.
-Currently we accomplish this by fetching issues marked "good first issue" and/or "help wanted" and reformatting them into a ranked list of repos.
-Users can also add their own labels to the list of labels fetched.
+The goal of this site is to help beginner and intermediate open-source contributors discover projects they can contribute to and get a better understanding of the open-source landscape in their preferred programming language.
+We do this by curating a list of repositories with issues labeled "good first issue" or "help wanted," and then organizing them into a ranked list.
+Users can also customize the list by adding their own labels to refine the results.

 # Current Status